-What if we had authorized, starting with the peak of $1.35, a tax increase of ½ cent per gallon each time the average price of gas dropped by a full cent - and dedicated those monies to reducing our dependence on oil?
+What if we had authorized, starting with the peak of $1.35, a tax increase of ½ cent per gallon each time the average price of gas dropped by a full cent - and dedicated those monies to reducing our dependence on carbon-based fuels?
 By the time the price of gasoline had dropped to $0.76 in 1986, we would have been generating 29.5 cents for each gallon sold.

 Let's figure out how much this small tax would have generated since 1986.

 Remember - these are real dollars, not inflation adjusted.
 Adjusted for inflation, that tax revenue would have been more than $200 billion.

 Now you may or may not be a fan of how well our federal government uses our tax dollars.
 But if we had used that $200 billion to fund private research on non-polluting, renewable, and safe alternatives to carbon-based fuels, do you think we might have cars today that pollute less and average 60 to 100 mpg - or even don't run on gasoline?
 Do you think we might be much less dependent on oil- and coal-based energy?

 If technological improvements reduced our demand for oil, we might not even be looking at $4.00 per gallon prices today - especially if we had shared any newly discovered technologies with the developing nations of today.
 But even if it didn't prevent $4.00-per-gallon gasoline, we would be feeling much less pain from today's high prices, because we would have viable, cheap, and non-polluting options already in place.

 Recall the tremendous technological breakthroughs we've accomplished when our government has committed to accomplishing something.

 For example, consider the vast technological, social, industrial, and national defense benefits which came from the Manhattan Project and the Apollo space programs.
 Entire industries were created by these programs that even today continue to make scientific and technological contributions.